 We believe that all pupils deserve to achieve a high standard of literacy: reading, writing, speaking and listening.
 These key skills are then transferred to all other areas of the curriculum.
 The pupils in Key Stages 1 and 2 have daily literacy lessons.
 Reading focuses on the key skill of comprehension, teaching pupils how to fully engage with text.
-Pupils in Reception and Key Stage 1 are taught literacy through letter and sound play schemes and phonics lessons; the Rising Stars Reading Scheme is used to support their reading.
-Phonics is also taught in Key Stage 2, if necessary.
-Pupils receive weekly lessons enabling them to engage in extended writing.
-We follow a cold/hot write approach where the learning is identified and the relevant skills taught.
+Pupils in Reception and Key Stage 1 are taught daily phonics lessons using the validated Rocket Phonics Scheme; this is complemented by the Rising Stars Reading Scheme where reading books are matched to their current phonological knowledge.
+In literacy we follow a sequence of learning over 2/3 weeks where an independent piece of writing is produced at the end of the sequence; the specific skills (grammar, reading and writing) are tailored and matched to the specific genre.
+Their is a focus on writing with a purpose (why we are writing) and for an audience (who we are writing for).
 Editing and improving work is a major cornerstone of our work.
 Drama also forms part of our literacy curriculum; activities are used to develop confidence, explore the meaning of text and to rehearse writing.

 Our science curriculum has been developed over the last two years to allow more opportunities for pupils to carry out investigations, both independently and in small groups.
 Although we have a well-resourced science laboratory, much use is made of the school grounds and the local area to provide an exciting environment for learning and, to allow pupils to participate in fieldwork.